KonradIT/MagicLanternGoPro/GoProHERO3+Black/ProTunePhoto/README.md

 #ProTune for Photo

-USe this hack to get protune shots.
+Use this hack to get protune shots.

 ###How to use it

-Just [http://git.io/P76lMQ](install the hack) in the SD.
+Just (http://git.io/P76lMQ)[install the hack] in the SD.

 And start taking pictures / timelapse.